-Customize an Indiana residential sublease agreement (above) and read further about subletting laws in Indiana, required disclosures, optional addendums and what other Indiana landlord tenant laws apply to residential sublease agreements.
+Grab our FREE Indiana residential sublease agreement sample and read further about subletting laws in Indiana, required disclosures, optional addendums and what other Indiana landlord tenant laws apply to residential sublease agreements.

 Click here to view/download the direct PDF file.

 What is a Sublease Agreement?

 When a lessee wants to leave the premises on a property that’s locked into a fixed-term lease, they have options, especially if their lease allows for a sub-lessee to dwell in the property.
 With one of these arrangements, the lessee becomes the sub-lessor, and they enter into a completely different style of lease with their new sub-lessee.

 This style of lease can be beneficial for those lessees that want to go on vacation for an extended period, have periods of absence due to being a student, or for those that have found a new place to live but do not want to deal with the repercussions of ending a lease early.
 This helps the original tenant avoid the financial obligations of paying two rents or paying rent for a property in which he or she is not currently dwelling.

 These documents are legally binding in the state of Indiana, but it’s essential to understand that the relationship between the sub-lessor and the sub-lessee won’t have any bearing on the relationship between the original tenant and the landlord.
 For this reason, it’s imperative that the sub-lessee carry out all responsibilities and doesn’t cause issues for the original tenant.